Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: The Methodology of Fanoos

 \subsection{User Feedback and Revaluation}

 Based on the initial response $r_0$, users can request a more abstract or less abstract explanation.
-We view this alternate explanation generation as another heuristic search, where the system searches over a series of states to find those that are deemed acceptable by the user.
-The states primarily include algorithm hyper-parameters, the history of interaction, the question to be answered, and the set $B$.
+We view this alternate explanation generation as another heuristic search, where the system searches over a series of \FanoosStates to find those that are deemed acceptable by the user (consecutive user requests can be viewed in analogy to paths in a tree of Fanoos's \FanoosStates).
+The \FanoosStates primarily include algorithm hyper-parameters, the history of interaction, the question to be answered, and the set $B$.
 Abstraction and refinement operators take a current state and produce a new one, often by adjusting the system hyper-parameters and recomputing $B$.
 This state-operator model of user response allows for rich styles of interaction with the user, beyond and alongside of the three-valued responses of acceptance, increase, or decrease of the abstraction level shown in \cref{lst:lessabstract}.

 \lstinputlisting[ caption={Response to ``less abstract'' than \cref{lst:initialanswer}}, label={lst:lessabstract}, linerange={23-27}, basicstyle= , breakatwhitespace=true, breaklines=true, postbreak=\mbox{{$\hookrightarrow$}\space} ]{resultsPendulums.txt}